Image

 Self Help Africa Planting in Malawi

-Also known as Pod Mahogany - this is a medium sized deciduous tree; with deep roots that typically grows to a height of 35m.
+Also known as Pod Mahogany, or 'Msamba mfumu' locally - this is a medium sized deciduous tree; with deep roots that typically grows to a height of 35m.
 The tree grows in many parts of Southern and East Africa usually in areas of low altitude woodland and dry forests, usually in deep sand.
 It produces sweet smelling flowers that attract many insects and pollinators.

 The tree has been exploited for its valuable wood, and is also used locally for traditional medicine purposes.